shenzheyuan2020/EvaluationMaster/README.md

 - **Bacth Docking and Evaluation**: Integrates different docking tools to perform complex batch docking evaluation under multiple protein structures.
 - **User Interface**: Offers a PyQt-based graphical user interface, easy to operate and visualize data.

+## Updated notice （20240603）
+We discovered that Karmadock's code had been updated since our initial tests, particularly regarding execution scripts.
+To ensure smooth execution for the user, it was necessary to replace one of these scripts

 ## Installation Steps

 This project depends on multiple Python libraries and tools.
 Here are the installation steps: